How Do You Get to Essex County Airport from Manhattan?

 Costanzo Air is a strong option if you want Cirrus training at KCDW without P6 Aviation's premium pricing, or if you want to start in a Cessna 172 and transition to Cirrus later at the same school.
 The Redbird FMX with PilotEdge ATC integration is a standout feature — PilotEdge provides live human ATC controllers in the sim, which is the closest you can get to real radio communication practice outside an actual airplane.
 The fleet mix of modern Cirrus and well-equipped Cessnas gives students flexibility.

-Part 61 vs Part 141 Options at Essex County Airport
+Should You Choose Part 61 or Part 141 at KCDW?

 If you're not sure which path is right for you, read our full Part 61 vs Part 141 comparison.
 The short version: Part 141 is required for VA benefits and international student visas.
 For everyone else, both paths lead to the exact same FAA certificate.
 Airlines don't care which one you used.